 Eriogonum diatomaceum is a highly localized endemic restricted to a specific mineral substrate of economic value.
 The most significant threat is development of this mineral resource.
-Additional potential threats to the species include trampling by domestic livestock, wild horses, or other wildlife, damage from OHVs, a rust disease that affects the species, and the potential for an increase in non-native weeds to alter fire frequency and intensity in its habitat.
+Additional potential threats to the species include trampling by domestic livestock, wild horses, or other wildlife, damage from OHVs, a rust disease, and the potential for an increase in nonnative weeds to alter fire frequency and intensity in its habitat.
 We have no data on which to assess the significance of these potential threats.
 We find that E. diatomaceum is warranted for listing throughout all its range and, therefore, find that it is unnecessary to analyze whether it is threatened or endangered in a significant portion of its range.